avik-pal/RayTracer.jl/README.md

 These are not listed in any particular order

-- [X] Add more types of common objects (use mesh rendering for this) - Disc, Plane, Box
+- [X] Add more types of common objects (use mesh rendering for this)
-- [X] Add support for rendering arbitrary mesh but is slow)
+- [X] Add support for rendering arbitrary mesh
 - [ ] GPU Support using CuArrays (partially supported in `ap/gpu` branch)
-- [ ] Inverse Rendering Examples
+- [X] Inverse Rendering Examples
-- [ ] Application in Machine Learning Models through Flux
+- [ ] Application in Machine Learning Models through Flux (work in progress)
 - [X] Texture Rendering
 - [ ] Make everything differentiable:
   - [ ] Triangle Mesh